1960–61 Port Vale F.C. season: Third Division

 They finished in seventh place with 49 points, with their tally of 96 goals bettered only by the two promoted clubs.
-The season was a disappointment however, and their away record of two wins in twelve games was put to blame for killing their promotion hopes.
+The season was a disappointment, and their away record of two wins in twelve games was put to blame for killing their promotion hopes.
 Cliff Portwood scored an impressive 26 goals, followed closely by Bert Llewellyn on 20 (who had also scored 10 for Crewe).

 Finances

 On the financial side, a disappointing home attendance average of 9,702 was a concern, though a profit of £4,253 was recorded.
 This was down to a £9,501 donation from the Sportsmen's Association and a slashing of the wage bill by around £4,000 to £29,915.
-The management decided to cut the playing staff but to increase the wage budget.
+The management decided to cut the playing staff and increase the wage budget.
 Eleven players were let go, crucially: Harry Oscroft (Brantham Athletic), Ted Calland (Lincoln City), John Poole (Macclesfield Town), and Peter Hall (Bournemouth & Boscombe Athletic).

 Cup competitions

-In the FA Cup, Vale were superior to non-league Chelmsford City, winning 3–2 in the First Round clash.
-Fourth Division Carlisle United were Vale's Second Round opponents, who Vale dispatched 2–1.
+In the FA Cup, Vale were superior to non-League side Chelmsford City, winning 3–2 in the first round clash.
+Fourth Division club Carlisle United were Vale's second round opponents, who Vale dispatched 2–1 in an "exciting" game.
 Struggling Second Division side Swansea Town bettered Vale on a mud-filled and hole-ridden Vetch Field.

 In the League Cup, they bettered Queens Park Rangers in a replay following a 2–2 draw at Loftus Road.
-They next round held Tranmere Rovers, who eliminated Vale with a 2–0 win.
+The next round held Tranmere Rovers, who eliminated Vale with a 2–0 win.

-In the Supporters' Clubs' Trophy, the two leg game with rivals Stoke City came to a 1–1 draw, and so a replay was held at the Victoria Ground on 24 April, which Vale won 1–0 thanks to an own goal.
+In the Supporters' Clubs' Trophy, the two-leg game with rivals Stoke City came to a 1–1 draw, and so a replay was held at the Victoria Ground on 24 April, which Vale won 1–0 thanks to an own goal.